Live for the day, but let it be a generous day. Have you ever tried giving God one day in which you refused him nothing, a day of absolute generosity?

 God has given us everything we have.
 Our body.
 Our mind.
 Our will.
 Our talents.
 Our time on this earth.
 And He wishes to give us an eternity of union with Him in unimaginable joy.
 And in response He wants our generosity.

 We are sinners, with inherent weaknesses and defects that require much effort and grace to overcome.
 A day of “absolute generosity”, as suggested by Fr Doyle, is surely beyond most, if not all, humans, except perhaps for those who have reached the the very highest stages of the spiritual life in the unitive way.
 But still we should struggle each day to be a little bit more generous with God and with others.
-We should not fear being generous with God, as can sometimes happen.
+We should not fear being generous with God.
 St Josemaria Escriva puts us at ease on this point:

 God does not let himself be outdone in generosity.